 Note: If you are a for-profit school offering only credentials below a bachelor’s degree, you need to work with the Commission on Proprietary Education.

-To begin the licensure process, please contact the Director of Postsecondary Licensing in order to request additional information about the application for licensure and fee before you submit the application:
+To begin the licensure process, please contact the Executive Director of Postsecondary Licensing in order to request additional information about the application for licensure and fee before you submit the application:

 - In-state institution application for licensure.

 - Out-of-state institution application for licensure.